Psykotikism/Mutant_Tanks/README.md

 			// Maximum: 9999999999.0 (Farthest)
 			"Drug Range"					"150.0"
 		}
+		// The Super Tank electrocutes survivors.
+		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor is electrocuted.
+		// "Electric Hit" - When a survivor is hit by a Tank's claw or rock, the survivor is electrocuted.
+		// Requires "st_electric.smx" to be installed.
+		"Electric Ability"
+		{
+			// Enable this ability.
+			// Note: This setting does not affect the "Electric Hit" setting.
+			// 0: OFF
+			// 1: ON
+			"Ability Enabled"				"0"

+			// The Super Tank has 1 out of this many chances to trigger the ability.
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Electric Chance"				"4"

+			// The Super Tank's electrocutions do this much damage.
+			// Minimum: 1
+			// Maximum: 9999999999
+			"Electric Damage"				"5"

+			// The Super Tank's ability effects last this long.
+			// Minimum: 0.1
+			// Maximum: 9999999999.0
+			"Electric Duration"				"5.0"

+			// Enable the Super Tank's claw/rock attack.
+			// Note: This setting does not need "Ability Enabled" set to 1.
+			// 0: OFF
+			// 1: ON
+			"Electric Hit"					"1"

+			// The Super Tank electrocutes survivors every time this many seconds passes.
+			// Minimum: 0.1
+			// Maximum: 9999999999.0
+			"Electric Interval"				"1.0"

+			// The distance between a survivor and the Super Tank needed to trigger the ability.
+			// Minimum: 1.0 (Closest)
+			// Maximum: 9999999999.0 (Farthest)
+			"Electric Range"				"150.0"

+			// The Super Tank sets the survivors' run speed to this value when they are electrocuted.
+			// Minimum: 0.1
+			// Maximum: 0.99
+			"Electric Speed"				"0.75"
+		}
 		// The Super Tank forces survivors to only use a certain weapon slot.
-		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor will be forced to only use a certain weapon slot.
+		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor is forced to only use a certain weapon slot.
-		// "Enforce Hit" - When a survivor is hit by a Tank's claw or rock, the survivor will be forced to only use a certain weapon slot.
+		// "Enforce Hit" - When a survivor is hit by a Tank's claw or rock, the survivor is forced to only use a certain weapon slot.
 		// Requires "st_enforce.smx" to be installed.
 		"Enforce Ability"
 		{